 To the right of the counter is the breakfast room.
 Breakfast is for free at this property and you can choose from a variety of hot and cold breakfast items, like their breakfast sandwiches.
 I loved the sandwiches and had them every morning, just delicious.
 The best part is, they offer real dishes and silverware and not just paper plates and plastic fork and knife.
 This gives you a more upscale feeling.

 Also out back is the swimming pool and hot tub.
 The pool was frozen and covered with snow but the jacuzzi was open.
-That’s for though guys to jump in the hot tub during this freezing temperatures.
+That’s for tough guys to jump in the hot tub during these freezing temperatures.
 Not far from the pool is the fitness center and it’s open 24 hours a day.
 You can work out whenever you feel like it.

 This was definitely a great experience and it’s a great hotel.
 I can highly recommend this location to you.
-You are right in downtown and close to a lot of attractions like Temple Square, The Gateway (Outdoor Shopping Mall) and the sports arena.
+You are right downtown and close to a lot of attractions like Temple Square, The Gateway (Outdoor Shopping Mall), and the sports arena.
 Everything is within walking distance.
-I highly recommend you to check out the Gateway Shopping Mall – which has over 125 shops, restaurants and various entertainment options on tap.
-The complex is centered around the historic Union Pacific Depot in Downtown Salt Lake City.
+I highly recommend you to check out the Gateway Shopping Mall – which has over 125 shops, restaurants, and various entertainment options on tap.
+The complex is centered around the historic Union Pacific Depot in downtown Salt Lake City.

 Peter has a passion for Traveling, Photography, and Geocaching.
 These are the best ingredients for amazing adventures all over the globe.
 “Traveling is fun, no matter if you stay in a luxury hotel or travel like a backpacker.”
 Peter shares his experiences on his Blog www.gatetoadventures.com